EPCRA Section 304

 Emergency Planning and Community Right-to-Know Act (EPCRA) Emergency Release Notification Requirements

-The facility must provide a detailed written follow-up as soon as practicable.
-Information about accidental chemical releases must be made available to the public.
+The facility must provide a detailed written follow-up as soon as practicable after the release.
+SERCs and LEPCs are required to make these reports available to the public.

 - What facilities are subject to the emergency release notification requirements?